Indian anchovy: Distribution and habitat

+Uses

 This fish is part of the cuisine of the Indian and Southeast Asian marine regions.
-It can be crisp-fried, used to make fish-based culinary products like fish sauce or in curries.
+It can be crisp-fried, cooked in curries, or used to make fish-based culinary products like fish sauce.
 In Sri Lanka, this variety of fish is made into a tasty snack by dipping in a batter of flour, then rolled in bread crumbs and deep fried in oil.
-It is also popular as a ‘white curry’, i.e.a curry made with coconut milk.
+It is also popular as a 'white curry', a curry made with coconut milk.
 A spicier variant is made with dry chilli gravy and served with scraped fresh coconut to offset the hotness of the gravy.